 Video created and produced by David Coffey and Jonathan Bereza of Creative1Media, a ministry of Cru®.

-Philip writes for Cru®’s publications as a missionary journalist.
+Philip is a soccer coach, freelance writer, and illustrator.
 He earned a master’s degree in Christian studies at Regent College in Vancouver, British Columbia.
 Philip balances family life along with bike riding, drawing and whittling toy cars.

 Guy isn’t much of a city person.
 Paddling down the Wda river in northern Poland with participants of a Cru® summer mission project describes a great place for him to photograph.
 He likes being outside, doing anything with water, and he enjoys making things with his hands.
 Guy serves as a photographer for Cru.